 Locals Advised to Avoid Significant Groups at Beaches, Parks this Weekend break

-” I think it is just a matter of people making a conscious decision to say ‘there are other beaches to go to.’
-We have dozens of beaches in Toronto,” Mayor Tory told CP24.
-“There are pools, there is the Toronto Islands now, and there are patios.”
+” I think it is simply a matter of people making a conscious decision to say there are other beaches to go to.
+We have dozens of beaches in Toronto,” Mayor Tory informed CP24.
+“There are pools, there is the Toronto Islands now, and there are patio areas.”

-” I think a lot of it just has to do with common sense as opposed to us trying in a city of three million people to close beaches on the hottest days of the year.
-If people regulate their own behaviour and cast an eye and see if it is a crowd scene when they get there, then they probably shouldn’t add to it.”
+” I believe a lot of it just has to do with common sense rather than us trying in a city of three million individuals to close beaches on the hottest days of the year.
+If individuals manage their own behaviour and cast an eye and see if it is a crowd scene when they get there, then they probably shouldnt include to it.”